grbeno/mycodes/sqlite_example/readme.txt

 		o args: fname <- name of the csv file to read o reading the rows of the csv table to a list of tuples (data)
 	- csvout
-		o args: fname <- name of the csv file to write o writing the results to the csv file 'avg.csv'
+		o args: out_csv <- name of the csv file to write, data <- data to write into the 'out_csv' file o writing the results to the csv file 'avg.csv'

 	** Algorithm: